Certified Public-Safety Executive (CPE) Program

 APCO’s Certified Public-Safety Executive (CPE) Program is designed to elevate professionalism, enhance individual performance and recognize excellence in the public safety communications industry.
 Participants may be managers, supervisors, agency executives or others whose work and life experiences have motivated them to learn the necessary skills to successfully lead organizations within the complex and ever-changing environment in which public safety agencies operate.

 Drawing on resources from renowned leadership professionals and distinguished academic sources, the program allows participants to explore topics that include management versus leadership, models/theories of leadership, leadership styles, public safety leadership issues, and executing and managing change.
 Program instructors include master’s and doctoral level professionals in the field of organizational development and leadership who bring a wealth of academic and practical experience to the program.

 - CPE Class 12: January 5, 2022 - July 22, 2022 (capstone course July 11-22, 2022) - Deadline to apply is October 15, 2021

 The program consists of two 12-week online courses and one 10-day capstone course at APCO headquarters in Daytona Beach, Florida.

 - The first of the online courses begins with an introduction to leadership concepts, leadership issues, models of leadership and leadership in the 21st century.

 - The second course explores how leaders provide vision, manage change and ensure accountability.

 - The program culminates with the capstone course, during which participants draw on what they’ve learned during the program to tackle challenging case studies.

-Graduates of the program earn the professional designation of Certified Public-Safety Executive (CPE) and will be recognized at APCO's Annual Conference & Expo, beginning at APCO 2017.
+Graduates of the program earn the professional designation of Certified Public-Safety Executive (CPE) and are recognized at APCO's Annual Conference & Expo in August of each year.